+The Department of Defense announces plans to move radio receiving facilities at Cheltenham, MD - part of U.S. Naval Communication Station Washington, DC - to Sugar Grove, WV.
+The Sugar Grove station is expected to be activated in 1963.
 The U.S. Naval Communication Station on Guam sustains major antenna and power line damage when Typhoon Karen rolls over the island.
 The huge antenna towers at the Ritidian Point scatter station and the antenna "farms" at the Finegayan receiving station and the Barrigada transmitting station are described as "a mess."
 Rebuilding begins immediately.

-The Navy begins building a new radio station at Lewes, Delaware, designed to augment existing command control capabilities of U.S. Naval Communication Station Washington, D. C.

-1963 Navy Military Affiliate Radio System (Navy MARS) is formally established.
-Similar to existing Army and Air Force MARS, Navy MARS stresses training of amateur radio operators in naval communications procedures to provide a source of trained operators for local disaster situations or a general emergency.
+The Navy begins building a new radio station at Lewes, Delaware, designed to augment existing command control capabilities of U.S. Naval Communication Station Washington, DC.
+Teleman (TE) rating disestablished; included in Radioman (RM) and Yeoman (YN) ratings.
+1963 Navy Military Affiliate Radio System (NAVY MARS) is formally established.
+Similar to the existing Army and Air Force MARS, Navy MARS stresses training of amateur radio operators in naval communications procedures to provide a source of trained operators for local disaster situations or a general emergency.
 New U.S. Naval Communication Units are established at Argentia, Newfoundland, and on Midway Island, as activities of the Naval Communication System.
-Each involves consolidation into a separate unit of communications and electronics personnel previously attached to departments of the U.S. Naval Stations at the respective locations.
+Each involves consolidation into a separate unit of communications and electronics personnel previously attached to departments or the U.S. Naval Stations at the respective locations.
+The Naval Communication Unit (NAVCOMMUNIT), Naples, was established (February 1963) on the Allied Forces Southern Europe (AFSOUTH) Post in Bagnoli.
+1964 The Communications Yeoman (CYN) rating established at pay grade E-4 only.
+1968 In May 1968, the mission of NAVCOMMUNIT Naples is expanded to include fleet support for units in the Mediterranean and the name was changed to Naval Communications Station (NAVCOMMSTA), Italy.
+1969 Communications Yeoman (CYN) rating abolished.
+1974 Naval Communication Processing and Routing System (NAVCOMPARS) activated - July.
+1976 On 1 April 1976, NAVCOMMSTA Italy was re-designated as U. S. Naval Communication Area Master Station, Mediterranean (NAVCAMS MED) and became one of four NAVCAMS in the world.

+1991 - 1992 First Automated Network Control Center (ANCC) systems installed at U.S. Naval Communication Area Master Station, Eastern Pacific and Naval Communications Station, Stockton, CA. 1998 Radioman (RM) and Data Processing Technician (DP) merged into a single rating.
+1999 Radioman (RM) rating changed to Information Systems Technician (IT) on 4 November 1999.
+2006 Cryptologic Technician - Operator (CTO) merged into Information Systems Technician (IT) rating on 1 March 2006.